acm-ndsu/Byte-le-2024/docs/source/useful_commands.rst

 Generate, Run, Visualize!
 =========================

-As your testing, it's important to do these three actions.
-'Generate' will... well, generate a new game and map.
+As you're testing, it's important to do these three actions.
+'Generate' will generate a new game and map.
 'Run' will execute the most recently generated game.
 'Visualize' will visualize what happened in the last ran game.

 Here are the commands: